 In addition, the specific heat of the user equipment’s internal processing is highly dependent on its task.
-There is a significant difference in perspective of used processing power between making a standard voice call and streaming a video in full HD.
+There is a significant difference in the perspective of used processing power between making a standard voice call and streaming a video in full HD.

 Before taking a closer look at how temperature affects user equipment, let’s deal with the basics of thermodynamics.
-Thermal noise has a major influence on the design and engineering of radio frequency circuits.
+Thermal noise has a significant influence on the design and engineering of radio frequency circuits.
 The Boltzmann constant (named after the Austrian physicist Ludwig Boltzmann, 1844-1906) defines the relation between thermal noise and temperature.

 Thermal noise is unavoidable (at non-zero temperature), and its noise level increases with temperature.
-Bearing this in mind, let’s look at the formula below expressing the simplest quality key performance indicator (KPI), the signal-to-noise-ratio (SNR).
+Bearing this in mind, let’s look at the formula below, expressing the simplest quality key performance indicator (KPI), the signal-to-noise-ratio (SNR).

 You can see that an increase in noise power reduces the SNR.
-In other words, if the volume of surrounding noise goes up, it gets harder to understand a person who is talking (to recognize language, we need an SNR of approximately 6 dB).
+In other words, if the volume of surrounding noise goes up, it gets harder to understand a person who is talking (to recognize speech, we need an SNR of approximately 6 dB).

 In radio communications and electronics, there are many noise sources, including atmospheric, cosmic, and thermal.
 Together they form the noise floor.
-Determining the dominant noise source can be quite difficult.
+Determining the dominant noise source can be quite tricky.
 However, raising the ambient temperature will increase the noise floor and, at some point, reduce the SNR.